odoo/odoo/addons/web/doc/testing.rst

 .. note::

-    because they are a subset of asynchronous cases, RPC cases must also provide a valid :js:attr:`assertions count
+    Because they are a subset of asynchronous cases, RPC cases must also provide a valid :js:attr:`assertions count
-    <TestOptions.asserts>`
+    <TestOptions.asserts>`.

 By default, test cases will fail when trying to perform an RPC call.
 The ability to perform RPC calls must be explicitly requested by